uperl/Dist-Zilla-PluginBundle-Author-Plicease/README.md

 Passed into the [Author::Plicease::Tests](https://metacpan.org/pod/Dist::Zilla::Plugin::Author::Plicease::Tests) if `release_tests` is true.

-## travis\_status

-if set to true, then include a link to the travis build page in the readme.

-## travis\_com

-If set to true use travis-ci.com instead of travis-ci.org.

-## travis\_base

-Base URL for travis-ci.

-## travis\_image\_base

-Base URL for the travis-ci status button.

-## appveyor

-if set to a appveyor id, then include a link to the appveyor build page in the readme.

 ## mb\_class

 if builder = ModuleBuild, this is the mb\_class passed into the \[ModuleBuild\]